Skip to main content

 Fjord Norway

 Together with the Geirangerfjord and Nærøyfjord, the Lysefjord is Norway's most photographed fjord.
 This is hardly surprising considering the spectacular rock formations the Pulpit Rock (Preikestolen) and Kjeragbolten, the latter of which is a prime destination for base jumpers.
-The most fascinating road and ferry route between Kristiansand and Stavanger goes via the Lysebotn hairpin bends down to the Lysefjord.
+The most fascinating route between Kristiansand and Stavanger runs via the Lysebotn hairpin bends down to the Lysefjord.

 5. The Ålfotbreen glacier and Nordfjord